-FIELD EXPLORATION
+APPENDIX A: FIELD EXPLORATION

-Our field investigation included a site reconnaissance of the site and a subsurface exploration program consisting of drilling soil borings.
-During the site reconnaissance on March 14, 2016, the surface conditions were noted and the locations of the borings were determined.
-The borings were located using existing boundary features as a guide and should be considered accurate only to the degree implied by the method used.
+Field exploration included a site reconnaissance and subsurface exploration program.
+During the site reconnaissance, the surface conditions were noted, and the approximate locations of the borings were determined.
+The exploratory borings were approximately located using existing boundary and other features as a guide and should be considered accurate only to the degree implied by the method used.
+The various field study methods performed are discussed below.